meteo-team/oemer/README.md

 This section describes the detail techniques for solving the OMR problem.
 The overall flow can also be found in [oemer/ete.py](https://github.com/meteo-team/oemer/blob/main/oemer/ete.py), which is also the entrypoint for `oemer` command.

+Disclaimer: All descriptions below are simplfied compare to the actual implementation.
+Only core concepts are covered.

 ### Model Prediction
 Oemer first predicts different informations with two image semantic segmentation models: one for predicting stafflines and all other symbols; and second model for more detailed symbol informations,